Table of Contents

 Reaching a Grand Slam final is never easy.
 Doing it repeatedly at the same tournament is extraordinary.

-- Number of finals played: Djokovic has played the Aus Open final for a record 10 times.
-Beside that, he has never lost a final game in his entire career.
+- Number of finals played: Djokovic has played the Aus Open final a record 10 times.
+Besides that, he has never lost a final game in his entire career.

 Once Djokovic reached the final, history suggested the trophy was already halfway engraved with his name.